Updated July 2023.

 We're back in Brisbane now.
 Lightspace is another stripped-back warehouse venue based on the edge of the valley.
 With two distinct spaces, Lightspace is flexible enough for any style of wedding and reception, seating up to 200 guests.
 You can go for a traditional catered sit-down dinner, or you can go for a casual cocktail style reception with your own food truck parked out the back.

-There's also a handful of wedding venues that I haven't been to but would love to work at!
-The Callile Hotel, QAGOMA, The Valley Estate, Weddings at Tiffany's, and more.
+There's also a handful of wedding venues that I haven't been to but would love to photograph a wedding at: The Calile Hotel, QAGOMA, The Valley Estate, Weddings at Tiffany's, and more.
 If you're planning your wedding at once of these unique venues, I'd love to have a chat!

 No matter where you're getting married, I'd love to be your photographer.
 Send me a message to get the ball rolling, and to find out more about my photography packages.